 Shelsley Walsh members from Bewdley, Worcestershire

 “I’ve always been obsessed with Jaguars and E-types.
 It was the dream car for me when I was young, but I’ve never had the good fortune to own one.
 I just love them.
 They’re so elegant and timeless.
 It’s still such a lovely design – you can’t fault it.
 Stratstone’s Lightweight E-type is particularly lovely – it’s too nice to race!
 But it’s lovely to see it out on show today, and out being raced and being pushed hard.
-They were built to race, and should be raced.”
+They were built to race,

 Motorsport enthusiast from Aylesbury, Buckinghamshire